cloudnativeessentials/dra-tutorial/README.md

 Events:        <none>
 ```

-The ResourceClaim shows that the ollama Pod reserved gpu-7.
+The ResourceClaim shows that the ollama Pod reserved gpu-7. <br>
-It reserves only one GPU since the ResourceClaim had `allocationMode: ExactCount` and `count: 1`
+It reserves only one GPU since the ResourceClaim had `allocationMode: ExactCount` and `count: 1`. <br>
-If the ResourceClaim had `allocationMode: All`, then the ResourceClaim would claim all devices that satisfies the request selection CEL expresion and the output would be similar to the following in which the ResouceClaim claims 9 GPUs for the Pod:
+If the ResourceClaim had `allocationMode: All`, then the ResourceClaim would claim all devices that satisfies the request selection CEL expresion and the output would be similar to the following in which the ResouceClaim claims 9 GPUs for the Pod: <br>

 ```shell
 Name:         example-resource-claim